rshinde03/Natural-Language-Processing/README.md

 Similar approach as above is performed for this text data but N-Gram is sued for the frequency of words calculation and summarization.
 Here Unigrams, Bigrams and Trigrams are created first and then used for frequency count.

 ## Word Prediction with N-Grams
+Created word tokens of the sentence, found frequency for each of the unigrams and relative frequency for bigrams.
+Performed word prediction using the relative frequency and probability.

 ## NER & De-Identification Using SPACY
+Used Spacy library to perform Named Entity Recognition on a webscarpped news article.